SoftBank's Son cancels Saudi conference speech: sources

-DUBAI/TOYKO (Reuters) - SoftBank Group Corp Chief Executive Masayoshi Son, whose $93 billion Vision Fund drew nearly half its money from Saudi Arabia, canceled a speaking engagement at the kingdom’s investment conference this week, two people familiar with the matter told Reuters.
+DUBAI/TOYKO (Reuters) - SoftBank Group Corp (9984.T) Chief Executive Masayoshi Son, whose $93 billion Vision Fund drew nearly half its money from Saudi Arabia, canceled a speaking engagement at the kingdom’s investment conference this week, two people familiar with the matter told Reuters.

 Son’s absence from the stage is a marked contrast to last year’s inaugural event, where the 61-year-old Japanese entrepreneur was a notable presence, lending credibility to Crown Prince Mohammed bin Salman’s efforts to attract foreign investment.